dmitrymalk/hybrid-app-sample/README.md

 # Hybrid App Sample

-Sample of hybrid mobile application with common java engine classes for iOS 5.0+ and Android 4.0+.
+Sample of hybrid mobile application with common java engine classes for iOS and Android.

 ### Getting Started